OctopusDeploy/blog/blog/2020-05/building-trust-in-automated-db-deployments/index.md

 ## Handling errors and failures

 Errors and failures will happen.
 A number of them occur because of something out of the control of Octopus Deploy, for instance, a network failure, an SQL Server restart, incorrect permissions, and missing accounts are amongst the most common.
-Once the issue is fixed, it would be much better just to try the failed step again and prevent unnecessary rework.
+After the issue is fixed, it would be much better just to try the failed step again and prevent unnecessary rework.
 If a DBA already approved a script, they don’t need to approve it again.

-Outside failures is the scenario [guided failure mode](https://octopus.com/docs/managing-releases/guided-failures) was designed for.
-It can be enabled at the per project or per environment level.
-For this example, it is enabled at the project level.
+[Guided failures](https://octopus.com/docs/managing-releases/guided-failures) was designed for scenarios like this.
+Guided failures can be enabled per project or per environment.
+For this example, it is enabled at the project level:

 ![](use-guided-failure-mode.png)